aeporreca/funkdigen2/README.md

 ## Output formats

-The default output format for `funkdigen2` is [`digraph6`](https://users.cecs.anu.edu.au/~bdm/data/formats.html), which is essentially an [ASCII encoding](https://users.cecs.anu.edu.au/~bdm/data/formats.txt) of the adjacency matrix of a digraph:
+The default output format for `funkdigen2` is [`digraph6`](https://users.cecs.anu.edu.au/~bdm/data/formats.html), which is essentially an [ASCII encoding](https://users.cecs.anu.edu.au/~bdm/data/formats.txt) of the number of nodes followed by the adjacency matrix of the digraph:

 ```
 $ funkdigen2 5